 Can I Get Out of my Lease if There is Mold?
 Constructive Eviction

 The second major remedy when there is a mold issue, is to terminate the lease if the mold problem is “significant.”
-In order to seek to terminate a lease agreement on account of mold, a tenant generally must provide a landlord with reasonable notice (7 or more days is the general statutory provision) to allow the landlord to remedy the situation.
+In order to seek to terminate a lease agreement on account of mold, a tenant generally must provide a landlord with reasonable notice (20 or more days is the general statutory provision unless a residential lease contract specifies the proper number of days) to allow the landlord to remedy the situation.
 The difficulty a tenant may face is that testing for mold may take time, and mold remediation may take more than a week to fully perform.
 During that time the renter may be without their furniture, clothing, groceries, toiletries, and/or a place to stay.
 In some cases, if the landlord neglects to clean up the premises despite more than adequate notice, the tenant is considered to be constructively evicted.
 If you would like more information please contact a mold attorney in Orlando Florida.

 Mold Attorney in Florida, Mold Attorney in Orlando Florida

 Click here to see the Environmental Protection Agency’s A Brief Guide to Mold, Moisture, And Your Home.
 For information on unlawful detainer in Florida, call us today.
 Enjoy our entire law website.
-As a mold attorney in Orlando Florida, and a mold attorney in Florida in general, I can tell you that breaking a lease due to black mold in Florida may result in a small claims lawsuit or perhaps in a more significant lawsuit for damages over $5,000 or even above $15,000.
-Jonathan Jacobs will file your lawsuit or defend you against a lawsuit when civil litigation arises.
+A mold attorney in Orlando Florida, and a mold attorney in Florida can tell you that breaking a lease due to black mold in Florida may result in a small claims lawsuit or perhaps in a more significant lawsuit for damages over $8,000.
+Civil litigation arises often and you should be ready.